mjtischler/greatheart/README.md

 `git clone git@github.com:mjtischler/greatheart.git`

+The TGP server utilizes [ClamAV](https://www.clamav.net/documents/installing-clamav) and [clamscan](https://github.com/kylefarris/clamscan) to sanitize user uploads.
+Clamscan is added via npm, but you'll need to follow the install instructions for ClamAV via the link above.
+On a Debian distro use:

+`sudo apt-get install clamav`

 This project requires [Node.js](https://nodejs.org/en/download/), so be sure you have at least version 8.x it installed on your platform of choice.
-On a Debian version of Linux, you can make sure you're pointed to the latest NodeJS and install it with:
+On a Debian distro you can make sure you're pointed to the latest NodeJS and install it with:

 `curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -`